linuxdeepin/deepin-manual/manual-assets/personal/deepin-compressor/en_US/index.md

    ![1|compressor](jpg/compressadd.png)

-2. Set the name, storage location, compression method, etc. Click **Advanced Options**, then you can encrypt the archive, encrypt the file list or split to volumes.
+2. Set the name, storage location, etc. Click **Advanced Options**, then you can encrypt the archive, encrypt the file list or split to volumes.

    > ![notes](icon/notes.svg)Notes: the default format of compressed packages is .zip.